 Compulsory Third Party (CTP) insurance protects vehicle owners and motorists in Queensland from liability for damages if they cause injuries or death in a motor vehicle accident.
 To make a successful CTP claim, you must be wholly or partly not at fault for the collision.

-Why is Third Party Insurance Mandatory in Queensland?
+Why is Third-Party Insurance Mandatory in Queensland?

-Third-Party Insurance is mandatory in Queensland, so people injured in a traffic accident will be compensated regardless of the financial circumstances of the at-fault motorist.
+Third-party insurance is mandatory in Queensland, so people injured in a traffic accident will be compensated regardless of the financial circumstances of the at-fault motorist.

 What Does Queensland CTP Insurance Cover?